pangeo-data/pangeo-eosc/README.md

 ### 2025
 - Coca-Castro A, Fouilloux A, Barros Lourenço R, McDonald A, Rao Y, Hosking JS.
 Improving the reproducibility in geoscientific papers: lessons learned from a Hackathon in climate science.
 Environmental Data Science.
 2025;4:e6. [doi:10.1017/eds.2024.35](https://doi.org/10.1017/eds.2024.35)
 - **EGU 2025**: [Harnessing the Power of Pangeo: Enhancing Your Scientific Data Analysis Workflow with scalable open source tools](https://meetingorganizer.copernicus.org/EGU25/session/53638).
 See also the [dedicated repository](https://github.com/pangeo-data/egu-2025-course) with training material.
+- [WCRP Global KM scale hackathon 2025](https://github.com/digital-earths-global-hackathon).
+The Digital Earths Global Hackathon brings together scientists from around the world to jointly analyze the first ever coordinated experiments of 6 - 8 climate models simulating a full annual cycle with horizontal grid spacings of 5 km or less based on a common protocol ([Takasuka, D. et al. (2024)](https://doi.org/10.1186/s40645-024-00668-1)).

 ### 2024
 - **EGI 2024**: [Pangeo@EOSC: A EOSC service to enable big data geoscience scientific discoveries and collaborations](https://indico.egi.eu/event/6441/contributions/19246/).
 See also the [dedicated repository](https://pangeo-data.github.io/egi2024-demo/) with training material.